2025–26 Selangor F.C. season

 The 2025–26 season is Selangor's 20th season in the Super League and their 40th consecutive season in the top flight of Malaysian football.
 The club also participates in the Charity Shield, Malaysia Cup, FA Cup, AFC Champions League Two and ASEAN Club Championship, entering the ASEAN competition for the first time in its history.

 Selangor played their official home matches for the entire season at the MBPJ Stadium following Shah Alam Stadium was closed for major renovation and rebuild work.
 This season was the first without Khairulazhan Khalid since 2016, who departed to Penang following his expiring contract.

+Katsuhito Kinoshi began the campaign in his second year as head coach, but was dismissed in September following a poor start to the season.
+The club's coach under-23 Christophe Gamel assumed interim charge before Kim Pan-gon was appointed as head coach on 5 January.